JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 <!-- instructions section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

-    1.)
+    1a.)
+Click link below to download project folder exclusively

+    or

+    1b.)
+Download project folder inclusively with all portfolio content from home page

+    2.)
 Open command line and traverse to the Jokes_Project folder

-    2.)
+    3.)
 Run node js by using the command 'node app.js' within the Jokes_Project folder in the terminal

-    3.)
+    4.)
 Open web browser and go to localhost:3000 (port 3000 is chosen within the app.js file and is possible to change port address if desired)

-    4.)
+    5.)
 Operate at that address the same as one would at a website on the browser
+<a href="https://drive.google.com/file/d/1gTaX_zT6qCnThpiYWf-HE2kEaLqNM-ae/view?usp=drive_web">Download Jokes Project</a>

 ---
 <!-- project images section -->
 <h2 align="center">:camera: Project Images :camera:</h2>